seanox/micro-file-exchange/README.md

 Managing changes and versions is a very complex issue, which was solved very simply.
 Like in the local file system -- who writes last wins.
 There is no merging and there are no locks.

+__Use case and limits__
+Transferring data takes time and bandwidth.
+Planned is the in the background active service for small amounts of data -- like notes, bookmarks, certificates, ...

+Everything you miss locally when a network solution is not available.